sumwor/iCorre-Registration/README.md

 **Batch Directory (optional)** : the root directory for imaging data

+**Batch Processing**: if False, only process one single session given by Batch Directory

 **Save Settings As**: path for saving the user_settings.mat

 **Scan Image Version**: should be 5